BauerCampos/Real_state_price_prediction/README.md

 ## 🔧 Future Improvements
 **Ensemble or MoE**
-During database analysis was noted different types of relationship between features and the target variable which motivated testing algorythms on a few selected features (eg using latitude and longitude on a KNN algorithm to create an aritficial map to detect average price based on location)
+Initial database analysis revealed distinct feature relationship patterns with the target variable, motivating algorithm testing on strategic feature subsets.
+For instance:

+- Using latitude and longitude with KNN to create a spatial price map
+- Applying linear regression to features with direct proportionality to the target

+These specialized approaches demonstrated exceptional performance, achieving 65-74% precision with minimal computational overhead.
+Implementing these techniques within a Mixture of Experts (MoE) architecture could potentially yield higher overall precision while reducing training time and computational costs by allowing each expert model to specialize in its most effective domain.